Trauma-Informed Meditation

 Very Important – When registering for this program, it is necessary to attend the Day 1 class, Live.
 If you cannot attend on the first day, please schedule for a future class that fits your schedule better.

-We facilitate a safe atmosphere on every call, free from bullying, invalidation, or minimizing.
+We facilitate a validating and encouraging atmosphere on every call, free from bullying, invalidation, or minimizing.
 Everyone is respected, encouraged, and validated for who they are.

 Adam talks about the classes